Stephen T. LaBriola

 Atlanta, GA 30303-1731

-Mr. LaBriola received his J.D. degree from New York University (NYU) School of Law in 1985 and his Bachelor of Arts degree in History from the University of Colorado, where he graduated Summa Cum Laude, was elected to Phi Beta Kappa and received the Chancellor's Recognition Award for Academic Excellence for graduating with a 4.0 GPA on a 4.0 GPA scale for all semesters.
-Immediately following law school he served as a law clerk for two justices on the Colorado Supreme Court, and in the mid-eighties, he prosecuted numerous cases as a deputy district attorney in Denver, Colorado, prior to moving to Atlanta and joining one of Atlanta's top 10 largest law firms.
-In 1993, he and a handful of other attorneys formed his current firm.
+Mr. LaBriola received his J.D. degree from New York University (NYU) School of Law in 1985 and his Bachelor of Arts degree in History from the University of Colorado, where he graduated Summa Cum Laude, was elected to Phi Beta Kappa and received the Chancellor's Recognition Award for Academic Excellence.
+Immediately following law school he served as a law clerk for Justice William D. Neighbors and then for Justice Anthony Vollack, both of the Colorado Supreme Court.
+Thereafter, he prosecuted numerous cases as a deputy district attorney in Denver, Colorado, prior to moving to Atlanta and joining a large Atlanta law firm.
+In 1993, he formed his current firm, where litigation has always been the firm’s only practice.